 What about social skills?

 Just as some dogs enjoy canine company more than others, they also vary in terms of how expertly they are able to interact and communicate with their own kind.
 Just as with humans, there is a particular etiquette which your dog is expected to follow when introducing himself to others.
-Some dogs are very polite and appropriate when making new friends, whilst others are downright rude!
+Some dogs are very polite and appropriate when making new friends, whilst others are less skilled!

-– Plenty of social signals, communicating friendly intentions
+- Giving plenty of social signals, communicating friendly intentions (e.g. wide, sweeping tail wag)

-– Reciprocal sniffing (sniffing and allowing the other dog to sniff)
+- Reciprocal sniffing (sniffing and allowing the other dog to sniff too)

-– Responding appropriately to communication (e.g. by moving away if the other dog is uncomfortable)
+- Responding appropriately to communication (e.g. by moving away if the other dog is communicating that they are uncomfortable)

 - Attempts to bully or intimidate